sparkgene/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide-renesas-rcar-s4.md

 ## Prerequisites

 - **Renesas Electronics Corporation R-Car S4 Reference Board/Spider**
-  - Spider board has eMMC and sdcard slot but the can't use simalutaneously.
+  - Spider board has eMMC and micro SD-card slot but the can't use simalutaneously.
   - For using sdcard, please execute following two steps.
    1. Please flash IPL which support booting from sdcard.
       - It requires to build IPL with CA_LOAD_TYPE=1 option.